 “We are excited by the prospect of value that this merger will deliver for our members.
 Competitive products and services, fair fees & charges as well as greater investment in technology and service systems for the long-term will be some of the key benefits.
 This is what the partnership is all about, creating sustainable value for members and offering genuine support to the communities where they live and work.”

-The combined entity will be $2.2 billion in assets and service about 85,000 members across northern NSW.
-Graham Olrich will continue as Chairman of the combined entity with Kevin Dupé retaining his position as Regional Australia Bank CEO.
-Retiring Holiday Coast CEO Neville Parsons will join other Holiday Coast directors Allan Gordon (Chairman) and David Johnson as members of the Regional Australia Bank Board.
+The combined entity has $2.2 billion in assets and services about 85,000 members across northern NSW.
+Graham Olrich has continued as Chairman of the combined entity with Kevin Dupé retaining his position as Regional Australia Bank CEO.
+Retiring Holiday Coast CEO Neville Parsons joined other Holiday Coast directors Allan Gordon (Chairman) and David Johnson as members of the Regional Australia Bank Board.

-The transfer of business will take place from 1 July 2019 subject to regulatory approval by the Australian Prudential Regulatory Authority, with systems migration to follow in the months thereafter.
+The transfer of business took place from 1 July 2019 which was subject to regulatory approval by the Australian Prudential Regulatory Authority, with systems migration scheduled for the 7th and 8th of September 2019.